SN 2002cx: Spectra

 Spectra were taken at Keck corresponding to 20, 25, and 26 days after maximum light in the B-band.
 So little evolution was observed between these spectra that they were all combined in order to increase the signal-to-noise ratio and study less pronounced features.
 Fe II still dominates the spectrum.
-The Ca II infrared triplet is weak in SN 2002cx as compared to other type Ia supernovae, as expected since the Ca II H & K line is also weak in SN 2002cx.
-Unlike other type Ia supernova, SN 2002cx has double-peaked emission lines which may be due to jet-like emissions or rotating ejecta, or may simply only be seen in SN 2002cx because its low expansion velocity does not wash them out.
+The Ca II infrared triplet is weak in SN 2002cx as compared to other Type Ia supernovae, as expected since the Ca II H & K line is also weak in SN 2002cx.
+Unlike other Type Ia supernova, SN 2002cx has double-peaked emission lines which may be due to jet-like emissions or rotating ejecta, or may simply only be seen in SN 2002cx because its low expansion velocity does not wash them out.
 The emission or ejecta hypothesis is considered less likely because if it were the case all the peaks should share equal separation, which they do not.
-SN 2002cx has absorption and emission lines between 6400 Å and 7000 Å that are unique among previously discovered type Ia supernovae.
+SN 2002cx has absorption and emission lines between 6400 Å and 7000 Å that are unique among previously discovered Type Ia supernovae.

 A final spectrum of SN 2002cx was taken on July 16, 56 days after B-band maximum.
 SN 2002cx was by then in the nebular phase, with emission lines dominating over absorption lines.
-The lines were far narrower than previously observed type Ia supernovae and are less pronounced as well.
-SN 2002cx most clearly differs from other type Ia supernovae in the region between 6500 Å and 8500 Å where it has a primarily flat continuum and weak Ca II infrared triplet absorption.
+The lines were far narrower than previously observed Type Ia supernovae and are less pronounced as well.
+SN 2002cx most clearly differs from other Type Ia supernovae in the region between 6500 Å and 8500 Å where it has a primarily flat continuum and weak Ca II infrared triplet absorption.
 Because this is the region covered by the R and I-bands, it may explain the odd color evolution of SN 2002cx in these bands.

-SN 2002cx did not evolve much between 4 days and 1 day before max, not did it evolve much from 12 days after max to 27 days after max, However, it underwent dramatic evolution during the two weeks after maximum light in the B-band.
+SN 2002cx did not evolve much between 4 days and 1 day before max, nor did it evolve much from 12 days after max to 27 days after max, However, it underwent dramatic evolution during the two weeks after maximum light in the B-band.

-Based on the odd behavior of SN 2002cx's spectrum there are some questions as to whether it is a type Ia supernova or not.
-Although it does not show Si II lines neat 6150 Å as is required of a type Ia, SN 2002cx's evolution is explainable using the paradigm of other type Ia observations and so Li et al. consider their classification as a type Ia as secure.
+Based on the odd behavior of SN 2002cx's spectrum there are some questions as to whether it is a Type Ia supernova or not.
+Although it does not show Si II lines near 6150 Å as is required of a Type Ia, SN 2002cx's evolution is explainable using the paradigm of other Type Ia observations and so Li et al. consider their classification as a Type Ia as secure.

 Color

 SN 2002cx does not suffer from much host related reddening, as evidenced by its very blue spectra.
-It is extinct in B-V color by 0.034 magnitudes from dust in Milky Way.
+It is extinct in B−V color by 0.034 magnitudes from dust in Milky Way.